certeu/morio/docs/docs/guides/services/console/readme.md

 This includes not only the health status of the broker(s) but also information about topics, partitions, and configuration.

-It's an intuitive way to familiarize yourself with the internals of what is otherwise a rather complex service.
+It's an intuitive way to familiarise yourself with the internals of what is otherwise a rather complex service.

 ## Allow management of topics